 It's hard to imagine the Intel processors without secret officially undocumented features.
 Some of these features have been hidden from users since the very first 8086.
 For example, such an albeit useless fact that the second byte in the instructions of the decimal correction (AAD and AAM) matters and can be various, generally not equal to 10, was documented only for the Pentium processor after 15 years!
 It is more unpleasant to silence the shortened AND/OR/XOR instructions with an operand byte constant for example,

 AND BX,7 with an opcode of three bytes length (83 E3 07).
 These commands making the code more compact which was especially important with the first PC's, were quietly inserted into the documentation only for the 80386.
 It is interesting that Intel's manuals for the 8086 or 80286 have a hint about these commands, but there are no specific opcodes for them.
 Unlike similar instructions ADD/ADC/SBB/SUB, for which the full information was provided.
 This in particular, led to the fact that many assemblers (all?) could not produce shorter codes.
 Another group of secrets may be called some strange thing because a number of instructions have two codes of operations.
 For example it is the instructions SAL and SHL (opcodes D0 E0, D0 F0 or D1 E0, D1 F0).
 Usually and maybe always only the first operation code is used.
 The second opcode which is secret is used almost never.
-One can only wonder why Intel so carefully preserves these superfluous cluttering space of opcodes duplicating instructions?
+One can only wonder why Intel so carefully preserves these superfluous cluttering space of opcodes instructions, being unofficial and duplicating?
 The SALC instruction waited for its official documentation until 1995 almost 20 years!
 Instruction for debugging ICEBP was officially non-existent for 10 years from 1985 to 1995.
 It was written most about the secret instructions LOADALL and LOADALLD although they will remain forever secret, as they could be used for easy access to large memory sizes only on the 80286 and 80386 respectively.
 Until recently, there was intrigue around the UD1 (0F B9) instruction, which was unofficially an example of an incorrect opcode.
 The unofficial has recently become official.

 In the USSR the production of clones of the processors 8088 and 8086 was mastered, but they were unable to fully reproduce the 80286.
 Only the extended 80186 instruction system and a separate memory management chip were implemented, which should have allowed running of programs for the 80286.

 Edited by Jim Tickner, BigEd and Richard BN.